The Denver Mint © Larry D. Moore

-More US money is made in Denver than anywhere else, and visitors can take a tour of the Denver Mint to see exactly what's behind that tiny 'D' on most US coins.
-The Denver Mint opened in 1863, and originally melted gold dust and nuggets into bars for the Federal Reserve; today it churns out billions of coins each year.
+More US money is made in Denver than anywhere else in the country, and visitors can take a tour of the Denver Mint to see exactly what's behind that tiny 'D' on most US coins.
+The Denver Mint opened in 1863, and originally melted gold dust and nuggets into bars for the Federal Reserve.
+Today it churns out billions of coins each year.
 Self-guided tours through the visitors' gallery provide a birds-eye view of the coin-minting process, with signs and displays explaining how it works.
 The whole tour takes about an hour, and reservations are required.
 There is a gift shop selling historic coins and replicas, which make great souvenirs for travellers (it is also possible to purchase coins online via the official website).